Learning to Transform for Generalizable Instance-wise Invariance: Supplementary Material

 \subsubsection{Mean-shift alignment experiments}

 We use the model trained on the Mario/Iggy $45^\circ$, and run the mean-shift algorithm for $20$ iterations with $\alpha=0.1$ and $100$ transformation samples per iteration.
-For the CIFAR10 mean-shift experiments in \cref{fig:test_time_robust}, we use $10$ iterations, $50$ samples, $\alpha=0.1$.
+For the MNIST mean-shift experiments in \cref{fig:test_time_robust}, we use $60$ iterations, $500$ samples, $\alpha=0.1$.